-If you’re a homeowner paying mandatory assessments, fees, or “dues” to maintain recreational and entertainment facilities, and to plan community social activities, you would lose your right to attend Association meetings and to examine financial records upon request.
+If you’re a homeowner paying mandatory assessments, fees, or “dues” to maintain recreational and entertainment facilities, and to plan community social activities, you no longer have the right to attend Association meetings and to examine financial records upon request.

-Should it matter if your mandatory-membership association does not maintain the roads in your community?
+Should it matter that your mandatory-membership association does not maintain the roads in your community?

-If the Senate had passed HB-2374, it would have sent the message that any HOA or POA can simply avoid the Planned Community Act’s transparency and accountability standards by creating two separate entities: one to collect fees to maintain infrastructure, and a second entity to manage recreational services.
+This legislation opens the doors for any HOA or POA to avoid the Planned Community Act’s transparency and accountability standards by creating two separate entities: one to collect fees to maintain infrastructure, and a second entity to manage recreational services.

-If SCRC wants to operate as a private business, with no obligation to disclose its financial records, or hold open meetings, then it should convert to a voluntary membership club.
+If RCSC wants to operate as a private business, with no obligation to disclose its financial records, or hold open meetings, then it should convert to a voluntary membership club.

-If Arizona Senate had approved this bill, owners of property in association-governed common interest communities in Arizona would have lost the right to know how their HOA, POA, or recreation association spends their mandatory fees.
+Sun City Arizona property owners, and owners in other Associations that are now exempt from the Planned Community Act, have lost their right to monitor how their HOA, POA, or recreation association spends their mandatory fees.